 I didn’t want to hear it but knew what was coming.

-“But you’ve not been yourself”
+“But you’ve not been yourself.”

 I was irritated and I wanted to stay irritated.
-It was easier to stay irritated, than to try and examine my issues.
+It was easier to stay mad than to try and examine my issues.
 But the truth was that I’d had a challenging week.

-We need reminders
+We need reminders when we’re irritated

 A few years back, my irritation would have poured out.
-“But why can’t you just agree with me for once, why do you have to win all the time?!”
+“But why can’t you just agree with me for once?
+Why do you have to win all the time?!”

 Has your house been a little chilly this week?

 Are you irritated and annoyed with small things?
 I invite you to try the following 4 things.

 1. Take a breather

 2. When your husband irritates you, remember to pull up on your own driveway first.

 Be quick to examine yourself and slower to judge him.
 If you’ve been feeling irritated for a while, examine yourself real closely.

 Think about other areas of life, what is out of balance, out of the ordinary?

 If you are the problem, take a deep breath, extend yourself some grace and recognize it’s just a season (if indeed it is.
 Mine was).
 If there’s something you can do about your stresses, other than wait them out, do something.

 3. Let it go

 In other words, make a choice to let go of the irritation.
 Intentionally kick it out of your mind and heart and get on with life.

 4. Let him know your needs